10 Things You Should Know About Your Parent's Finances

-What would happen if you had to suddenly take over management of a parent's money and finances?
+What would happen if you had to suddenly take over management of your parent's finances?
 If a parent or your spouse were to fall ill or become incapacitated, someone has to take over paying bills and managing their money.
-It happens to many caregivers.
+It happens to many families.
 Are you prepared?

 It's better to have all the information you need before mom or dad can no longer take care of their finances.

 Here are 10 things you should know about your parent's finances:

 - Have they named a durable power of attorney to manage their finances?